-Gregory W. Feldmann is President of Skyline Capital Strategies, LLC, a management consultancy group providing advisory services in the areas of corporate finance, private equity, business and financial strategy, mergers and acquisitions ("M&A"), and performance related studies, since 2011.
-He is former President and Director of StellarOne Bank.
-Mr. Feldmann was appointed to the Board in 2017.
+Gregory W. Feldmann is President and Founder of Skyline Capital Strategies, LLC, a management consultancy firm providing advisory services in the areas of corporate finance, private equity, business and financial strategy, mergers and acquisitions ("M&A"), and performance related studies, since 2011.
+He is former President, CEO and Director of StellarOne Bank.
+Mr. Feldmann was appointed to the Board in 2017 and currently serves as the Lead Independent Director of the Board.
 Mr. Feldmann is qualified to serve as a Director due to his business and banking background in commercial banking, investment banking and brokerage and private equity and experience in other executive and leadership roles, both in private and public companies.

 James W. Haskins is an attorney and principal in the law firm of Young, Haskins, Mann, Gregory and Wall, P.C., Martinsville, Virginia.
 He also served as a director of Mountain National Bank from 1996 until its merger into Carter Bank & Trust and of Patrick Henry National Bank from 1982 until its merger into Carter Bank & Trust.
-Mr. Haskins was appointed as

-Chairman of the Board in 2017; prior to that appointment, he served as Vice Chairman of the Board.
+Mr. Haskins was appointed as Chairman of the Board in 2017; prior to that appointment, he served as Vice Chairman of the Board.
 Mr. Haskins is qualified to serve on the Board due to his legal expertise and his prominence in the Company's market area.

 Phyllis Q. Karavatakis is Senior Executive Vice President, Special Projects Executive of Carter Bank & Trust since 2020.
 Prior to serving in this role, she served as President and Chief Banking Officer.
-Before she was President and Chief Banking Officer, she served as Executive Vice President and Chief Lending Officer and held other various roles in her over 44 years employed with the Bank and now with the Company.
+Before she was President and Chief Banking Officer, she served as Executive Vice President and Chief Lending Officer and held other various roles in her over 45 years employed with the Bank and now with the Company.
 Ms. Karavatakis was appointed to the Board in 2017 and was also appointed Vice Chairman in 2017.
 Ms. Karavatakis is qualified to serve as a Director due to her business experience along with in-depth knowledge of the banking industry.

 Jacob A. Lutz, III is a retired former partner of the law firm Troutman Pepper Hamilton Sanders LLP's ("Troutman Pepper") Richmond, Virginia office, having served with the firm and its predecessors from 1990 until his retirement in December 2021.
 He was Chair of Troutman Pepper's Financial Institution Practice firm-wide for 20 years, with a focus on advising banks and other financial service companies on a variety of matters including securities and capital markets, mergers and acquisitions, regulation and compliance, and community banking.
 Prior to this, Mr. Lutz was an attorney with the Federal Deposit Insurance Corporation ("FDIC") in its Washington, D.C. headquarters and Atlanta, Georgia regional office with responsibility for supervisory and regulatory matters as well as failed bank M&A and asset disposition.
 Mr. Lutz has a Bachelor's Degree in Finance from Virginia Polytechnic Institute and State University and a J.D. from William and Mary Law School.
 He also has a Certificate of Completion from the Harvard Law School Program of Instruction for Lawyers.
 Mr. Lutz was appointed to the Board in 2022.
-Mr. Lutz is qualified to serve as a Director due to his legal and regulatory expertise in the banking industry in the Company's market area.
+Mr. Lutz is qualified to serve as a Director due to more than 40 years of legal and regulatory expertise in the banking industry involving management of legal, credit, regulatory, strategic, operational and compliance risk, among others in the Company's market area.